COSC-499-W2025/capstone-project-team-7/logs/individualLogs/OmMistry.md

 ## Week 7: October 13 - October 19

-This week, I successfully designed and implemented the **Consent Validation Module**, a critical component for ensuring user privacy and data protection compliance in our portfolio analysis system.
+This week, I successfully designed and implemented the **Consent Validation Module**, a critical component for ensuring user privacy and data protection compliance in our portfolio analysis system. `PR #70` (Consent validation module) was created to encapsulate this functionality and clearly defines the features and responsibilities of the module.

 #### Module Development:
 - Created a comprehensive `ConsentValidator` class with full type annotations and dataclass structures